replicatedhq/replicated-docs/docs/enterprise/gitops-workflow.md

 If you have more than one application installed, you can selectively enable a GitOps workflow for each application.

 :::note
-You can change your GitOPs settings or disable a GitOps workflow at any time from the GitOps tab.
+You can change your GitOps settings or disable a GitOps workflow at any time from the GitOps tab.
 :::

 **Prerequisites**